 Q: Which types of cover crops did you introduce before or after barley, and what was your biggest learning curve regarding their management?

 A: "We’re at six species now in our cover crop.
-So we put vetch, buckwheat, I think my big ones blackouts, are the three larger seeds that we put in there.
-But we’ve also got Berseem clover, phacelia, and linseed as well.
-I think the biggest thing for us, it looks like there’s times when you’ve got to be more patient.
-You do very much have to bend to what nature is offering you.
-You sometimes have got to be a bit more patient and make sure you can get the covers well destroyed."
+So we have vetch, buckwheat and black oats, which are the three larger seeds that we put in there.
+We’ve also got berseem clover, phacelia, and linseed as well.
+Currently we mix the ratios ourselves but use a split tanks helping us to keep the larger and smaller seeds apart which reduces the separation of the seed types when drilling.
+You do very much have to bend to what nature is offering you in terms of drilling into the covers in spring and sometimes have got to be a bit more patient to allow the seed the best starting conditions to grow, but also we’ve found that making sure you can get the covers well destroyed is important."

 Q: Have you reduced tillage intensity, and what challenges did that present for barley establishment and root development specifically?

 A: "We’ve had four springs direct drilling into covers now.
-It can look like it’s a little bit slower than some of the other plants that have been cultivated.
+It can look like it’s a little bit slower than some of the other fields that have been cultivated initially.
 I think there’s a little bit more air there, and potentially it’s easier for the roots to start moving rather than a more solid structure.
 But generally, we see that the direct drilled spring stuff does catch up during May/June, the peak growing seasons, when potentially some of the roots in other plants are stopping at a plough pan or a compacted area.
-By having those root structures and better soil structures, that’s when we see our plant really developing and hopefully catching up, if not growing past the alternative."
+By having those root and better soil structures.
+That’s when we see our plant really developing and hopefully catching up, if not growing past the alternative, using the retain nutrients and moisture to the plants advantage."

 Q: How have you adjusted your nitrogen fertilizer strategy to manage yield while maintaining the low protein content required for malting quality?

 A: "We use granular fertilizer.
 The biggest thing that we’re trying to do from that point of view is get it on nice and early.
-We try to keep that nitrogen away from the malting barleys because we don't want it.
+We try to keep that nitrogen away from the grain development in malting barleys because we don't want it creating specification issues.
 The thing with organic manures that we find is, A, it’s hard to predict what’s actually in it—it’s not that consistent—but equally, when the plant will actually take it up.
-So we’re a little bit safer, really, and we are using granules at the minute from that point of view.
-It is to split; we go to low doses."
+So we’re a little bit safer, really, and we are using granules at the minute from that point of view."

-Q: Do you feel / see more resilient against climate extremes, and how does that improved resilience translate into more stable production for your buyers?
+Q: Do you feel / see more resilience against climate extremes, and how does that improved resilience translate into more stable production for your buyers?

 A: "I think throughout that rotation, we're seeing that there’s more resilience to poor years, whether that’s dry or wet.
 By having the soil structures in a better condition through cover cropping and reduced tillage, it’s helping our soils fight for themselves rather than us having to keep hitting the reset button with them.
-An average year in a year that could have quite easily been a bad year is actually not that bad.
-Having those soil structures is probably the biggest thing that we've seen to benefit from."
+An average yield in a year that could have quite easily been very poor has to be seen as a success.
+Having better soil structures and resilience is probably the biggest thing that we've seen to benefit from with moving towards sustainable min-till processes."

 Q: Can you share the evolution of your malting barley yields over the last few years since transitioning to regenerative practices?

-A: "We’ve not seen any major yield deductions, definitely, from what we’re doing.
+A: "We’ve not seen any yield reductions, from what we’re doing.
 I think if you jumped into the process too quickly, you could, if your soils weren’t ready to do it.
-If you take, I honestly think three years, four years—it depends on your soil types—but three or four years of gradually reducing your tillage, we don’t see it as a major issue trying to do what we’re doing."
+If you’re patient — it depends on your soil types and the mother nature — but three to five years of gradually reducing your tillage, and incorporating organic matter, you don’t have to take backwards steps.
+We don’t see it as a major issue trying to do what we’re doing, more of a gradual and patient progression to set up the foundations for the future."

 Q: How has the adoption of regenerative practices impacted the revenue generated from your malting barley sales in recent years?

-A: "We are seeing a good reduction in our costings because we’re not spending as much money on wearing parts and time and labour for doing the cultivations that we’re not having to do, really.
-So the bottom line is, it’s trying to do the little sort of 1% here and there and get all the little targets to add up together."
+A: "We are seeing a good reduction in our costings because we’re not spending as much money on wearing parts, time and labour for doing the cultivations that we’re not having to do, really.
+Also trying to use environmental schemes for additional income with the cover cropping helps.
+It’s trying to do the little 1% gains here and there and get all the little achievements to add up together."

 Q: To whom do you sell your malting barley?
 Do you sell to the same buyer every year, and if so, why?
 Do you use a multi-year contract?

 A: "Molson Coors is who we sell ours to.
 So there's a grain merchant that approaches us.
 We effectively commit to three years.
-Generally, the prices and premiums they’re offering are better than the market premium—that’s how they sort of try to get you committed to growing for them.
+Generally, the prices and premiums they’re offering are better than the market premium—that’s how they get you committed to growing for them.
 We’re trying to aim to go for the high-quality crops.
-We try to think that if we can continuously grow a good product, they’re going to want to keep the same farmers."
+We try to think that if we can continuously grow a good product, they’re going to want to keep the same farmers for their benefit as much as ours."

 Q: Have financial incentives been important in your decisions, and how have they impacted your overall farm economics?

-A: "Part of that is diversification and other forms of income, and that’s for us where Soil Capital came into us.
-It’s basically supporting us to do what we’re doing, and it’s another form of income and string to our bow, really.
+A: "Part of that is diversification and other forms of income, and that’s for us where Soil Capital comes in.
+It’s basically supporting us to do what we’re doing, and it’s another form of income and string to our bow.
 From a barley point of view, Soil Capital is the direct link to that.
-The merchants are saying that it’s coming, but I think they may just be saying that rather than it actually doing it."
+Also trying to work with SFI options that may or may not be available is important."

 Q: What practical, agronomic advice or data insights have you received from Soil Capital that made a significant difference to your barley crop or soil health?